North Cornwall GP locality

 The north Cornwall GP locality stretches from Bodmin to Port Isaac and up to Bude.

-The locality has nine GP practices with a registered population of approximately 65,000 patients.
 The area is rural with significant distances for patients to travel to the main acute hospitals in Truro, Plymouth and Barnstable.
 The geography also provides challenges in accessing outpatient services, x-ray and travel times for urgent visits out of hours and emergency vehicles.
-Fore more information, go to the locality's GP surgeries page.

 Bodmin Community Hospital provides physical and mental health care services to people in Bodmin and the surrounding area.
 Free car parking is available at this hospital.
 The hospital’s minor injury unit (open 8am to 10pm) is run by highly skilled nurses who are available to treat a range of minor conditions.
 X-ray facilities are available Monday to Friday between 9am and 4.45pm (closed on bank holidays).